ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 We then reframed the project and it became a better paper than before!
 Later, they also trusted me to deliver the preference scaling aspect of the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) projects, which resulted in significant performance gains in our DPO models&mdash; a contribution I'm proud to accomplish last year.
 Even after working on spaCy previously, I still felt like an outsider in the NLP research community, but they made me feel welcome.[^1]
-Those small gestures meant a lot&mdash;and I hope I can be that person for another fledgling researcher in the future.
+Those small gestures meant a lot&mdash;and I hope I can be that person for another researcher in the future.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">